-The presence of a disability is not a factor in the admissions decision and all students must meet regular admission requirements; however, reasonable accommodations for testing, academic instruction, and access to auxiliary programming can be made upon provision of acceptable documentation.
-All students seeking such services must contact the Director of Counseling and Disability Services prior to enrollment to discuss documentation and testing procedures.
-Students with Learning Disabilities (specific learning disabilities (SLD), attention deficit/hyperactivity disorder (ADHD), acquired brain injury (ABI), and most psychiatric disabilities) require approval from a Regents Center for Learning Disabilities (RCLD) before accommodations can be made by the college.
+All students seeking accommodations must contact the Director of Counseling and Disability Services, prior to enrollment, to discuss documentation and testing procedures.
+Students with Learning Disabilities (specific learning disabilities (SLD), attention-deficit/hyperactivity disorder (ADHD), acquired brain injury (ABI), and most psychiatric disabilities) require approval from a Regents Center for Learning Disabilities (RCLD) before accommodations can be made by the college.
 For additional information, please contact the Director of Counseling and Disability Services at (912) 279-5806.